elapshina/GIT/README.md

 ```
 {
     "Project":"Ewa",
-     "Summary":"Start page: The button to enter
-	  email is not clickable",
+    "Summary":"Start page: The button to enter email is not clickable",
     "Descriprion":"{
     	"STR":{"1":"Run app",
             "2":"Click button to enter email"},
-     "Actual result":"The button to enter email is
+    	"Actual result":"The button to enter email is not clickable",
-	  not clickable",
-     "Expected result":"The button to enter email
-	  is clickable and an input field should
+    	"Expected result":"The button to enter email is clickable and an input field should appear"
-	  appear"},
+					},
      "Environment":"Android 12",
      "Attachment":"fghfmsk.mp4",
      "Lables": "email",